MIAMI -- David Ortiz was pleasantly surprised to learn he hit his latest home run into the nightclub beyond the left-field fence at Marlins Park.

 "Felix Doubront was outstanding," manager Bobby Valentine said.
 "He had all of his arsenal.
 He had an explosive fastball.
 He threw his curveball for strikes early and late.
 He had a good change-up and a cutter.
 Boy, that's good pitching."

 The Red Sox took two of three games in the series, while the Marlins went 1-8 on their homestand.
-They were outscored 56-17 while hitting .196, including .127 (8 for 63) with runners in scoring position.

 The Marlins' frustration boiled over in the ninth inning with a confrontation involving manager Ozzie Guillen and Heath Bell.
 Guillen went to the mound to remove the reliever and became angry when Bell lobbied in vain to remain in the game.
 They then had another testy exchange in the dugout, and coach Joey Cora had to step between them.